-Today, we will be discussing two different brands of solar batteries, the Tesla Powerwall and SunPower’s SunVault.
+Today, we will be discussing two different brands of solar batteries, the SunPower’s SunVault and Tesla Powerwall.
 Which battery makes the most sense for your situation?
 In this article, we’ll rundown the differences between both batteries, including pricing, capabilities, availability and styling.

 Solar Battery Fundamentals

 First let’s start with the basics of solar batteries.
 To put it simply, they store excess electricity generated by solar panels.
 That stored energy can power your home when your solar panels aren’t generating energy, including nights and cloudy days.
 They also can power your home when the power grid goes down.

 It’s important to note that in most installations without a battery your home will not be able to utilize the electricity generated from your solar panels when the grid goes down.
 Because your solar panel system is wired into your electric company’s grid, they will stop producing energy if the power goes out for any reason.

 This is a safety mechanism that will allow the utility company’s workers to repair the lines during an outage without fear of being electrocuted.
 AC-coupled batteries like the Powerwall and SunVault automatically disconnect your system from the grid when the power cuts out and use the solar panel system or battery bank to power your critical loads.
 This allows your solar panels or battery to operate as a code-compliant off-grid electrical system until the utility company can turn your power back on.

 Related Post: Discover 3 Best Batteries For An Off-Grid Energy System.

 One of the big selling point for solar batteries is the 26% federal solar tax credit, which you can apply towards the final price.
 However, you must meet some requirements to be eligible: